 Technical Environment

-We are using Ubuntu 16.04 as the base Operating System, Intel Core i3 processor, 4 GB RAM, and 500 GB HDD.
+We are using Ubuntu 16.04 as the base Operating System, Intel Core i3 processor, 4 GB RAM, 500 GB HDD, NVIDIA 820 M GPU.

 We need Python v3.6 for interpreting our programs and for the programming we’re using Spyder 3.6 IDE, which is a part of the Anaconda software package.
 Spyder comes pre-built with all the necessary packages and libraries, like pandaS, numpy, matplotlib, etc., which we need to construct our DataFrames and visualize our results in the end.

+We need CUDA enabled GPU for parallel computation and CUDA drivers provided by NVIDIA.

+We need PyCUDA which will help to implement the CUDA kernel code from Python.

 Hierarchy of Modules